danishrifdi/danishrifdi/README.md

-### Welcome to my journey
+### Welcome to my page

-I'm Danish Rifdi from Kota Bharu and currently doing A Level at Kolej Yayasan UEM under Yayasan Dayadiri Scholarship.
+Hi, I'm Danish Rifdi from Kota Bharu currently doing A Level at Kolej Yayasan UEM under Yayasan Dayadiri Scholarship.
 Data Science Enthusiast and Minecraft Adventurer, join me as I embark on a journey that fuses data-driven exploration with the pixelated realms of Minecraft, opening new horizons and shaping the future through the power of data and virtual creativity."

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=danishrifdi)](https://github.com/anuraghazra/github-readme-stats)